 “There’s so much potential for research and clinical applications.
 I hope we can empower and trust patients to make their own best decisions,” Shipley told Marijuana Moment.

-In May, citizens in Denver, Colorado, will have the opportunity to vote to decriminalize possession and growth of mushrooms after a petition, circulated by Decriminalize Denver got well over the amount of signatures needed.
+In May, citizens in Denver, Colorado, will have the opportunity to vote to decriminalize possession of mushrooms after a petition, circulated by Decriminalize Denver got well over the amount of signatures needed.

-Decriminalize Denver Campaign Director Kevin Williams said the group was motivated to create the campaign by the opioid crisis, pervasive mental health issues, as well as an array of promising research.
-Williams is optimistic Denver, which has historically been progressive about drug policy, could be a leader with mushrooms as well, adding that polling last summer indicated that about 45 percent of Denverites supported the initiative.
+Decriminalize Denver Campaign Director Kevin Matthews said the group was motivated to create the campaign by the opioid crisis, pervasive mental health issues, as well as an array of promising research.
+Matthews is optimistic Denver, which has historically been progressive about drug policy, could be a leader with mushrooms as well, adding that polling last summer indicated that about 45 percent of Denverites supported the initiative.

-“There’s a very strong undercurrent of use in American culture, and people are afraid to talk about it because of the potential extreme ramifications of being criminalized for it,” Williams said.
+“There’s a very strong undercurrent of use in American culture, and people are afraid to talk about it because of the potential extreme ramifications of being criminalized for it,” Matthews said.